akosumov/akosumov/README.md

   ### :man_technologist: About Me :

  I am a novice Frontend developer from Russia.
 My journey in it started at the end of 2021 where I started learning HTML and CSS as a hobby <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
 I developed my first projects and in February 2023, I started learning JS.
 My JS learning path was very difficult, since I never encountered programming languages and I had a real zero level.
 But during my studies I didn't give up and kept on learning, watching courses somewhere and practicing on my own.
 In my repository there are my projects, which shows my skills
-  - :telescope: I'm working as a Software Engineer and contribute to frontend to create web applications.
+  - :telescope: I'm working as a Software Engineer and contribute to frontend to create web applications

   - :seedling: I've been studying Frontend for about 1.5 years